rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 Even if the `main` thread went in error, both the executions of the `findUser` and `findRepositories` methods didn't stop and complete their execution.
 Again, we found a thread leak.
 We expected that the `main` thread should be the root of the computation, the parent thread, and if it goes in error, all the computations started from it, aka its children thread, should stop.
 However, using plain-old concurrency, this is different.
 We can't express any association within threads.

-We can try to implement some sort of policy to fix the above problem.
+We can implement some policy to fix the above problem.
 However, it takes work.
-We need to keep track of all the threads the `ExecutorService` started and stop them when the parent thread goes in error.
+We must keep track of all the threads the `ExecutorService` started and stop them when the parent thread goes in error.
 It's a lot of work, and it's error-prone.
 We can't rely on the JVM to do it for us.
 We need to do it manually.

 Fortunately, Project Loom provides a solution to the problem.
 It's called structured concurrency.